shobrook/adrenaline/README.md

 # Adrenaline

-Adrenaline is a chat interface for debugging your code.
-It's powered by vector search and large language models.
+Adrenaline lets you talk to your codebase.
+It's powered by static analysis, vector search, and large language models.

 ![Demo](demo.gif)

 ## Usage

-Adrenaline can be used [here.](https://useadrenaline.com/playground)
+Adrenaline can be used [here.](https://useadrenaline.com/app)

 ### Running Locally